lairdgrouplancaster/MoodleMeld/README.md

 2. Start the graphical interface as above.
 3. Click on `Meld...`.
 Select your marking folder.
 4. MoodleMeld will now create a file `melded_PDF.pdf`.
-5. To see this file, click on `Open working directory'.
+5. To see the file, click on `Open working directory`.
 Copy the file and mark it.
 ### To unmeld your submissions:
 1. Start the graphical interface as above.
 2. Click on `Unmeld...`.
 Select your marked PDF (which needs to be in the same folder as the `keyfile.csv` created during melding).